-Melki (2018) also mentions that this is not unique to developing countries; minority and marginalized groups in Western countries face similar obstacles and issues when it comes to media literacy education.
-In this vein then, Marketa Zezulkova and Annamária Neag (2019) contend that media literacy education should take into consideration the specifics of a given social, cultural and learning context and start from the real needs, experiences and wants of the people whom these programs want to address.
-For example, although the understanding of media literacy in Chinese societies (China, Taiwan and Hong Kong) was greatly influenced by Western thought (Lee, 2021), policies and approaches are driven by a revolutionary development of ICT and a utilitarian approach to gaining technical skills, rather than a more complex set of critical and creative abilities.
+Melki (2018) also mentions that this is not unique to developing countries; minority and marginalized groups in Western countries face similar obstacles and issues with regard to media literacy education.
+In this vein, then, Marketa Zezulkova and Annamária Neag (2019) contend that media literacy education should take into consideration the specifics of a given social, cultural, and learning context and start from the real needs, experiences, and wants of the people whom these programs want to address.
+For example, although the understanding of media literacy in Chinese societies (China, Taiwan, and Hong Kong) was greatly influenced by Western thought (Lee, 2021), policies and approaches are driven by a revolutionary development of ICT and a utilitarian approach to gaining technical skills rather than a more complex set of critical and creative abilities.

-To understand the modes operandi of the various schools of thought outlined, Sonia Livingstone et al (2008) argue that one should always focus on the question of purpose: so what is the purpose of media literacy, digital literacy or MIL?
-Livingstone and her colleagues (2008, p.
-18) suggest that there are three broad purposes to which these literacies might contribute: 1) democracy, participation and active citizenship; 2) knowledge economy, competitiveness and choice and 3) lifelong learning, cultural expression and personal fulfillment.
-In this chapter, we posit that intercultural media literacy education for diverse societies encompasses each of these three purposes, even if relevant literature only addresses it as a secondary or marginal dimension of literacy's desired consequences.
+To understand the modus operandi of the various schools of thought outlined, Sonia Livingstone et al. (2008) argue that one should always focus on the question of purpose: So what is the purpose of media literacy, digital literacy, or MIL?
+Livingstone et al. (2008, p.
+18) suggest that there are three broad purposes to which these literacies might contribute: (a) democracy, participation, and active citizenship; (b) knowledge economy, competitiveness, and choice; and (c) lifelong learning, cultural expression, and personal fulfillment.
+In this article, it is posited that intercultural media literacy education for diverse societies encompasses each of these three purposes, even if relevant literature only addresses it as a secondary or marginal dimension of literacy's desired consequences.

-The discussion of field-setting literature above shows that attention to the politics of difference and inclusion to some degree has always been embedded into various media literacy frameworks.
-However, this attention has mostly remained implicit, and as a result media literacy practices do not engage with these themes by default.
-Commonly used terms such as criticality, empowerment, sustainable development and equity indirectly point to the role of inclusion/exclusion mechanisms in cultural politics, power and economics, however these relationships have remained undertheorized.
-Because we agree that media literacy education does not automatically lead to an "increased cultural understanding" (Zezulkova and Neag, 2019, p.
+The previous discussion of field-setting literature shows that attention to the politics of difference and inclusion to some degree has always been embedded into various media literacy frameworks.
+However, this attention has mostly remained implicit, and as a result, media literacy practices do not engage with these themes by default.
+Commonly used terms such as criticality, empowerment, sustainable development, and equity indirectly point to the role of inclusion/exclusion mechanisms in cultural politics, power, and economics; however, these relationships have remained undertheorized.
+Because we agree that media literacy education does not automatically lead to an "increased cultural understanding" (Zezulkova & Neag, 2019, p.
 7), a more explicit consideration and theorization of the situated politics of difference and alterity in relation to media literacy is urgently needed.
-Below, we will offer conceptual orientations, drawing from emerging media literacy education programs and practices with a focus on diversity.
+Next, conceptual orientations are discussed, drawing from emerging media literacy education programs and practices with a focus on diversity.